rmetzler/NoSQL-for-Dependable-Systems/README.md

 ## CouchDB 0.11.0

 CouchDB is aa Apache Project and written in Erlang.
-It's document oriented and supports views written in Javascript.
+It is document oriented and supports views written in Javascript.

 Access to the data is made available via an http interface by exchanging JSON